 - 14.4.
-Currently, one class at Chadsgrove caters predominately for Early Years children.
-This is 2LS.
-The children in this group have a range of physical, medical, sensory and learning needs. - 14.5.
-Occasionally, if it effectively meets a child's learning needs, he/she may be placed within a Key Stage 1 group (3LS or 5LS) whilst still in their Reception year.
-When this happens, appropriate planning and differentiation ensures that the child's learning experiences continue to reflect his/her chronological age and developmental level. - 14.6.
+Since September 2020 and following an extension (funded through a Nursery Capital Grant), there are now two groups within the Early Years Department.
+The department itself is known as 2LS and the two groups within it are the 'Butterflies' and the 'Busy Bees'.
+The children in both groups have a range of physical, medical, sensory and learning needs. - 14.5.
+Children in the Butterflies group generally work on the three prime areas, following a sensorybased curriculum.
+The Busy Bees tend to take part in activities that additionally develop the four specific areas.
+All of the children spend significant parts of the day playing and interacting together and they may move between the two groups depending upon their needs. - 14.6.
+Occasionally, if it effectively meets a child's learning needs, a child may be placed within a Key Stage 1 group (3LS or 5LS) whilst still in their Reception year.
+When this happens, appropriate planning and differentiation ensures that the child's learning experiences continue to reflect his/her chronological age and developmental level. - 14.7.
 Occasionally children remain in 2LS beyond their Reception year and, when this situation arises, effective planning and target setting ensures that the needs of these pupils continue to be met.
 Timetables and Individual Educational Objectives for these pupils may continue to be described in Early Years Foundation Stage terms, depending upon what is most relevant for the pupil concerned.